Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 Manual electric tile cutters

 The simplest type cutting tool powered by mains or batteries.
-The principle of operation is similar to the angle grinder, the differences are in the "tiled" specialization.
+The principle of operation is similar to an angle grinder, the differences lie in the “tile” specialization.
 Yes, it contains:

 • comfortable handle;

-• the ability to connect a dust collector or a container with water (for wet cutting);
+• the ability to connect a dust collector or container with water (for wet cutting);

-It is possible to work without dust in a horizontal position, so cut off the laid wall tiles won't work clean.
-There are also larger versions that run on batteries.
-They already look a little like a grinder, but they still do not reach the title of a machine tool.
-Their feature is compactness and independence from the network.
+It is possible to work without dust in a horizontal position, so trim the laid wall tiles It won't work out completely.
+There are also larger variations that run on batteries.
+They no longer resemble a grinder, but they still don’t reach the title of machine tool.
+Their peculiarity is their compactness and independence from the network.

 Universal manual electric saw MAKITA 4101RH with diamond blade.
 Power 860 W, rotation speed 12000 rpm.
-Possibility of wet cutting and angle of inclination up to 45 degrees.
-The approximate cost is 23,000 rubles.
+Possibility of wet cutting and tilt angle up to 45 degrees.
+Approximate cost - 23,000 rubles.

 Trimming with a manual electric tile cutter high quality is not different.
-Their task is to replace the angle grinder and provide comfort and mobility.
+Their job is to replace the angle grinder and provide comfort and mobility.

-This and next type the tool combines the quality of the cut and the absence of dust - machines with water cooling, which in parallel does not allow dirt to be sprayed.
-In all cases cutting material the diamond disc is exposed.
-Here it is stationary, one part is above the platform on which the plates are placed, the other is lower, in a tank of water.
+This one and next type The tool is united by the quality of the cut and the absence of dust - machines with water cooling, which at the same time prevents dirt from being sprayed.
+In all cases cutting material diamond disc protrudes.
+Here it is stationary, one part is above the platform on which the slabs are placed, the other is below, in a tank of water.

-The "bottom" orientation of the engine allows you to make machines compact.
+The “lower” orientation of the engine allows the machines to be made compact.
 This circumstance has led to widespread of this type.
-When making repairs in a residential apartment, it is often difficult to find a place for a bulky tool, and it is much more convenient to transport a “bottom-driven” tile cutter.
-But the main advantage of this type is the ability to cut overall tiles.
-There are no limiters on the support platform, which expands the format frames.
-The tiler is limited by skill and physical ability.
+When carrying out renovations in a residential apartment, it is often difficult to find a place for a bulky tool, and transporting a “bottom-drive” tile cutter is much more convenient.
+But the main advantage of this type is the ability to cut dimensional tiles.
+There are no limiters on the support platform, which expands the format boundaries.
+The tiler is limited by skill and physical capabilities.

-The disadvantage of such tools is the need to manually guide the ceramic along the cut line.
-Certain skills allow you to do this without problems, but as the size of the tile increases, trimming is more difficult.
-The machines are equipped with guide rails that make it easier to fix the tiles, but a comfortable cut of large-format ceramics is squeezed by the small size of the table.
+The disadvantage of such tools is the need to guide the ceramics along the cutting line manually.
+Certain skills allow you to do this without problems, but as the size of the tile increases, trimming becomes more difficult.
+The machines are equipped with guide rails that make it easier to fix the tiles, but comfortable cutting of large-format ceramics is limited by the frames of a small table.

 Some models allow cutting at an angle of 45 degrees.
-In any case, the engine is stationary, the platform tilts.
-Disks in machines of this type are used large (180-300 mm).
-However, the “tip of the iceberg” protrudes above the bed.
-The rest is given to the hydro-cooling system.
-This circumstance entails limiting the depth of cut, usually the range is not impressive.
+The engine is stationary in any case, the platform tilts.
+The disks used in machines of this type are large (180-300 mm).
+However, the “tip of the iceberg” protrudes above the frame.
+The rest is left to the hydrocooling system.
+This circumstance entails a limitation on the cutting depth; usually the range is not impressive.

 • compactness;

-• insufficient quality of trimming due to manual guiding of the slabs;
+• insufficient cutting quality due to manual handling of slabs;

-To guarantee a high-precision cut and comfortable work, arm yourself heavier.
+To ensure high-precision cuts and comfortable work, arm yourself with heavier weapons.

-Electric tile cutter of this type - professional tool.
-It is non-compact, relatively expensive and structurally complex.
-There are two types of "top-drive" water-cooled machines:
+This type of electric tile cutter - professional tool.
+It is not compact, relatively expensive and structurally complex.
+There are two types of “top-drive” water-cooled machines:

-• Bridges.
-The cutting part is movable, moves along the guides.
+• Pavements.
+The cutting part is movable and moves along guides.

 • Console.
 The platform is movable, the console is fixed.

-Which type to prefer, let's leave it to you to decide, there are as many opinions here as there are people.
-The console electric tile cutter resembles in some ways the machine from the previous section, the advantages and disadvantages of which you already know.
-Among tilers, the first type of tool is more common.
+We’ll leave it up to you to decide which type you prefer; there are as many opinions as there are people.
+The cantilever electric tile cutter is, in a sense, reminiscent of the machine from the previous section, the advantages and disadvantages of which you already know.
+The first type of tool is more common among tilers.
 Both types are characterized by:

-• the ability to cut at an angle of 45 degrees;
+• possibility of cutting at an angle of 45 degrees;

 • the presence of clamps, guides and tires;

-Pay special attention to all the details of the design, the quality of the final work depends on them.
-More about the main nodes below.
+Pay special attention to all design details, the quality of the final work depends on them.
+More details about the main nodes below.

-The manufacturer of the tile cutter Corvette 468 is Russia (ENKOR).
-In the line there are machines with both a lower motor location and an upper one.
-The maximum length and depth of cut is for the Corvette 468 tile cutter and is 920 and 60 mm, respectively.
-There are models with a laser pointer that facilitates precise trimming.
-Russian machines are united by a strong body, a stable design of moving parts and efficient electronic and hydraulic systems. approximate price this model - 28,000 rubles.
+Manufacturer of tile cutter Corvette 468 – Russia (ENCOR).
+The line includes machines with both bottom-mounted and top-mounted motors.
+The maximum length and depth of cut are for the Corvette 468 tile cutter and are 920 and 60 mm, respectively.
+There are models with a laser pointer to make precise trimming easier.
+Russian machines are united by a durable body, stable design of moving parts and efficient electronic and hydraulic systems. approximate price this model - 28,000 rubles.

-Characteristics associated with the operation of power units
+Characteristics related to the operation of power units

 Rotational speed

 High spindle speed does not play a significant role here.
-In order for the cut to be effective in terms of quality and quantity, a diamond blade needs 2-3 thousand revolutions per minute for Idling.
+For cutting to be effective in terms of quality and quantity, a diamond blade needs 2-3 thousand revolutions per minute for Idling.

 Engine power

-This parameter is more important, and the more overall plate.
-Tiles need 750-1500 watts, while granite and marble require a couple of kilowatts.
-The diameter of the diamond blade is directly related to the power: in the first case, the cut is provided with a diameter of 230-250 mm, in the second, a 350 mm circle is needed.
-The size of the machine also depends on the power, if you do not plan to work with stone, do not buy a unit with a weight of under a hundred kilograms.
+This parameter is more important, and the more larger plate.
+Tile requires 750-1500 W, while granite and marble require a couple of kilowatts.
+The diameter of the diamond blade is directly related to the power: in the first case, the cut is provided with a diameter of 230-250 mm, in the second you will need a 350 mm wheel.
+The size of the machine also depends on the power; if you do not plan to work with stone, do not buy a unit that weighs over a hundred kilograms.

-This is one of critical factors.
-Electric tile cutter and purchased based on the estimated thickness facing material.
-The mentioned 350 mm is enough to cut boards up to 135 mm thick.
+This is one of the most important factors.
+An electric tile cutter is purchased based on the expected thickness facing material.
+The mentioned 350 mm is enough to cut slabs up to 135 mm thick.
 A professional tiler who does not specialize in stone does not need such indicators.
-Working "on the edge" is not recommended due to possible overheating of the plates, deterioration of the cut quality (chips, etc.) and jamming of the disc.
+Working “on the edge” is not recommended due to possible overheating of the slabs, deterioration in the quality of the cut (chips, etc.) and jamming of the disk.

-Typically, the cutting depth ranges from 40-110 mm, and besides, the height is adjustable.
+Typically, the cutting depth ranges from 40-110 mm, and in addition, the height is adjustable.

 Electronics

-An electric tool must be safe, so current protection must be on top.
-Especially in systems with water cooling.
-Despite the presence of RCDs, waterproof casings and quality insulation, many tile cutters require grounding.
+An electric tool must be safe, so protection against current must be high.
+Especially in water-cooled systems.
+Despite the presence of RCDs, waterproof casings and high-quality insulation, many tile cutters require grounding.

 Mechanical characteristics